outlearn-content/angular/modules/controller.md

 # Associating Controllers with Angular Scope Objects

-You can associate Controllers with scope objects implicitly via the {@link ng.directive:ngController ngController directive} or $route service.
+You can associate Controllers with scope objects implicitly via the ngController directive or $route service.